DHTMLX/docs-suite/docs/chart/features.md

 ### Loading data into Chart

-In this section you can discover the ways of loading data into Chart
+In this section you can discover the ways of loading data into Chart.

 | Topic                                  | Description                                                                                     |
 | -------------------------------------- | ----------------------------------------------------------------------------------------------- |